-- three new pedestrian and cycle bridges crossing the River Calder and Calder Hebble Navigation
+- Two new pedestrian and cycle bridges crossing the River Calder and Calder Hebble Navigation.

 - Economic growth: A new station will generate new jobs in Elland by making it more attractive to new businesses and support existing local businesses.
 It will also support future housing growth for Elland and western parts of Brighouse through improvements to the transport network.